 The more mollusks the merrier is the unofficial motto of the super popular Williamsburg oyster bar.
 Inspired by the parlors of Paris and the saloons of the Big Easy, it’s a darling jewel box crammed with Belle Epoque references, glistening bivalves, and delta blues sounds.

-The Bowery Presents, a concert promoting/booking business in NYC, pretty much has its finger on the pulse of every must-see indie band, which they'll book at one of their many venues (Mercury Bar, Bowery Ballroom, Terminal 5), including this one in the heart of WIlliamsburg.
+The Bowery Presents, a concert promoting/booking business in NYC, pretty much has its finger on the pulse of every must-see indie band, which they'll book at one of their many venues (Mercury Bar, Bowery Ballroom, Brooklyn Steel), including this one in the heart of WIlliamsburg.

-First-run films are paired with themed meals and served in a theater (yes, you may have an adult beverage with your movie).
+First-run films are paired with themed drinks and food and served in a theater (yes, you may have an adult beverage with your movie).
 Think signature series like Country Brunchin (live country music, The Longriders, fried chicken), and one-offs like Spring Breakers served with a sex on the beach.